Education Philosophy and Religion Department

 The Education, Philosophy, and Religion Department provides print, electronic information, and indexes concerning education, philosophy, ethics, religion, mythology, the occult, psychology, self-help, and librarianship.
 College financial aid information, test preparation material, and vo-tech information are all available here.
-It is also home to the WORKPLACE.
+It is also home to the Languages and Learning Center.

 Historic Philadelphia Pamphlet Collection